 Luckily for developers today, the use of HLLAPI is no longer required, as vendors such as Inventu and Flynet have introduced very high level integration approaches (as well as supporting tools and runtime administration components).
 With these new, more productive and easily managed solutions, HLLAPI can join the 3270PC in the PC Museum as a relic of the past.

 Inventu provides our Customers with software and services to implement new applications that support business initiatives.
-Inventu concentrates on using, replacing and renewing existing (legacy) applications using our own product, Screensurfer and our Partner's product, Flynet Viewer.
+Inventu concentrates on using, replacing and renewing existing (legacy) applications using our original product, Screensurfer and our latest and greatest creation, Inventu Flynet Viewer.

 Inventu Sales and Support